HLTH 397/3.0 Global Health: Challenges in Non-traditional Security

 This course examines health security as an emerging security threat at an international level.
 It will explore the mechanisms through which health has been theorized before examining the different levels – national, regional, and global – at which these threats can be targeted.
 Focused strongly on non-western cases, specific topics will include influenza-based pandemics; Ebola; indigenous health challenges; Brexit’s impact on health provision; and the intersection between health security and other forms of non-traditional security (NTS).
 Case studies, theoretical readings, current events-based scenarios, and experiential learning will be utilized to anchor course content.

-HLTH 397 Health in Humanitarian Crisis is one of three HLTH courses offered at the BISC during the winter term as part of a discipline specialized cluster.
-This course along with HLTH 350 Topics in Global Health, and HLTH 397 Global Health: Challenges in Non Traditional Security, make up the specialized cluster.
+HLTH 397 Global Health: Challenges in Non-Traditional Security is one of three HLTH courses offered at the BISC during the winter term as part of a discipline specialized cluster.
+This course along with HLTH 350 Topics in Global Health, and HLTH 351 Health in Humanitarian Crisis, make up the specialized cluster.
 This cluster is open to all upper year students who meet the prerequisites.

-On completion of the course, students will be able to
+On completion of the course, successful students will be able to:

-ELOs in HLTH 397 will focus on student engagement outside of the classroom, including a series of visits to organizations and/or museums to proposed locations in Paris France and Berlin Germany.
+Virtual ELOs in HLTH 397 will focus on student engagement outside of the traditional classroom, including a series of virtual visits to organizations and/or museums located in Paris, France and Berlin, Germany.
 Applying classroom theory to practical experience provides students with transferable and critical thinking skills situating them for future study or professional careers.